-6.1.1 The device adopts high-speed recording paper, its specification is 110 mm(W)×20 m(L).

-6.1.2 The installation method of recording paper is described as below:

-(1) Slide the cover switch to the left to open the paper compartment cover.
-Take out the paper axis, insert it into the roll paper.
+- 6.1.1 The device adopts high-speed recording paper, its specification is 210 mm(W)×20 m(L). - 6.1.2 The installation method of recording paper is described as below: - 1.
+As shown in Figure 6-1, use both hands to lift both sides of the paper compartment cover at the same time to open it.
+Take out the roller, insert it into the roll paper as shown in the figure.
 The paper side with grids should be faced downwards, and then install it to proper position in the paper compartment.